graphile/worker/website/docs/pro/index.md

 yourself, and Worker Pro has been designed by the maintainer of Graphile Worker so it thinks carefully about all the edge cases, but if your needs are limited or your budget is constrained then please go ahead and use the plugin and events system to implement a similar solution.
-(Please note that it's extremely unlikely we'll accept your solution as a pull request.)
+(Please note that it&apos;s extremely unlikely we&apos;ll accept your solution as a pull request.)

 :::tip Not for profit?

-If your budget is constrained because you're a charity or non-profit organization (including community projects such as Makerspaces) please get in touch and we may be able to offer you a discount.
+If your budget is constrained because you&apos;re a charity or non-profit organization (including community projects such as Makerspaces) please get in touch and we may be able to offer you a discount.